Student Services

-Our District
+Our Mission

 The Department of Student Services is an integral part of West Point Public Schools.
 It is responsible for all programs that serve as a support for students and families.
 We address issues related to homelessness, discipline, truancy, school health, enrollment, early intervention teams, therapeutic day treatment services, and inter-agency support programs.